-The diagrams in Figure 20 and Figure 21 show a concept for additional north-south connectivity, for further study.
-The core idea is to connect SW Chapman Road to the north end of Sherwood West, enhancing regional connectivity and providing an option away from neighborhoods.
+Figure 20 shows a conceptual street framework for further study.
+The diagram shows additional northsouth connectivity and the realignment of Elwert Road.
+The core idea of the north-south connectivity concept is to connect SW Chapman Road to the north end of Sherwood West, enhancing regional connectivity and providing an option away from neighborhoods.
 The route is conceptual and its specific alignment has not been identified.
 The City is aware of the challenges - topographic, environmental, conflicts with existing development - but seeks to continue to study this long range transportation corridor.
+The Elwert realignment concept is discussed on page 53.